A Brief History of Vaporizers

 Rather than sneak a cig in the bathroom or in some hidden spot around schools, now teens are getting addicted to the popular e-cig known as Juul.
 Plenty of adults are hooked on these little black sticks too.

-The news of 26 deaths due to vaping either e-cigs or cannabis pens and 1,300 cases is confusing.
+The news of 44 deaths due to vaping either e-cigs or cannabis pens and more than 2,000 cases is confusing.
 In some cases they're related to e-cig use, in other cases they're a result of tainted cannabis oils cartridges, both legal and illicit.

 Eleven states have legalized marijuana.
 Thirty-three states have broad medical marijuana laws.
 Vape pens are legally manufactured and sold in most of these states.
 The cannabis oil in the cartridges that's vaporized when connected to a battery and inhaled is generally safe since its required to be tested for toxins, mold and pesticides.